GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Discussion

+Beyond quantitative results, we also examined GroupRAG's behavior on simpler queries from the test set.
+When a question involves only a few keypoints or limited knowledge demands, the Knowledge-Driven Grouping module naturally organizes all extracted keypoints into a single group.
+In such cases, GroupRAG gracefully degenerates into standard RAG with linear CoT reasoning over a single starting point, and its final accuracy remains no worse than the corresponding baseline, ensuring robustness across the full spectrum of query complexity.

-Future work could explore incorporating a multi-agent collaboration mechanism within the GroupRAG framework.
-This would replace the current fixed modular reasoning pipeline, allowing different agents to coordinate dynamically during reasoning and uncover potential latent structures in the problem.
-Another direction is to develop more sophisticated methods for modeling internal problem structures, which could better constrain retrieval and reasoning, thereby improving both accuracy and robustness across tasks and model scales.
+Future work could proceed in two directions.
+First, the current instantiation relies on a handcrafted set of five modules with a fixed topology.
+A natural generalization is to move beyond this predetermined configuration toward a more adaptive architecture, where the set and connectivity of reasoning modules are dynamically composed based on the structure of each problem, rather than following a one-size-fits-all pipeline.
+Second, more sophisticated methods for modeling internal problem structures could better constrain retrieval and reasoning, thereby improving both accuracy and robustness across tasks and model scales.